courtneyring/crawford-county-historical-society/src/copy/home/copy.md

         value: /events
         hollow: true
         variation: white
-  - heading: CCHS Photo Gallery
+  - heading: Historical Photo Gallery
     body: Step back in time with a collection of historic photographs capturing the people, places, and moments that shaped Grayling and Crawford County.
     backgroundColor: neutralLight
     color: neutralDark